learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Machine_learning_Python.md

 learning models in Python, explore the prominent libraries, discuss practical applications, and highlight the significance of incorporating ML into your projects.

+Deep learning is a subfield of machine learning that focuses on artificial neural networks, which are inspired by the structure and function of the human brain.
+In deep learning, these neural networks consist of multiple layers (deep layers) that process and transform input data to produce an output.
+Each layer contains interconnected nodes (neurons) that learn to extract hierarchical features from the input.

 ### Use Cases:

 1. **Predictive Analytics:**